evie-lau/Unifi-gateway-wpa-supplicant/README.md

 > Unlike all my other Unifi devices, my SSH private key didn't work with my username, but worked with the `root` user instead.
 Or user + password defined in `Settings` -> `System` -> `Advanced` -> `Device Authentication`.

-Unifi OS is a Debian-based distro, so we can install the `wpasupplicant` package.
+The Unifi gateways run a Debian-based distro, so we can install the `wpasupplicant` package.
 ```
 > apt update -y
 > apt install -y wpasupplicant